 The peak of summer travel across our nation’s highways is about to begin.
-The Kansas Highway Patrol will be working additional hours from May 18 until May 31.
+The Kansas Highway Patrol will be working additional hours from May 22nd through June 2nd.
 This additional coverage comes thanks to funding from the Kansas Department of Transportation through the STEP (Special Traffic Enforcement Program) campaign, to help motorists reach their destinations safely.

 The STEP program allows officers to work overtime hours, providing extra manpower on the roads and focusing on areas such as occupant protection, enforcing impaired driving laws, enforcing the state’s texting laws, and other traffic safety issues.
-This year’s focus of the Memorial Day STEP campaign is, “Click It.
-Or Ticket,” encouraging seat belt/child safety seat use for occupants of all ages.
+This year’s focus of the Memorial Day STEP campaign is, “Click It or Ticket,” encouraging seatbelt and child safety seat use for occupants of all ages.

 “Memorial Day is a celebration of the great men and women who have lost their lives serving this great country, and also marks the beginning of summer vacation season nationwide.
-The KHP and all of our law enforcement partners would remind all Kansans to buckle up, every trip, every time,” said Captain Joshua Kellerman, Patrol public information officer.
+The KHP and all of our law enforcement partners remind all Kansans to buckle up, every trip, every time,” said Lieutenant Candice Breshears, Patrol public information officer.
 “We would also remind everyone to make plans in advance for a sober driver.
-Law enforcement will also be out looking for those drivers who made the wrong decision to drink and drive.”
+Do you part to make sure that everyone arrives to their destinations safely.”